French language in Morocco: Attitudes toward French

 Despite the legacy of colonialism, according to Rouchdy, "French is still widely appreciated by both the ruling elite and the general public."
-Ennaji said "most Moroccans know that Standard Arabic does not meet all their societal needs and that a European language is necessary for the transfer of ideas and technology, and for communication with the world at large, even if this European language is none but the ex-coloniser's language."
-Rouchdy added that Classical/Modern Arabic and French are constantly in conflict with one another, but that most Moroccans believe that the bilingualism of Classical Arabic and French is the most optimal choice to allow for Morocco's development.
+Ennaji said "most Moroccans know that Standard Arabic does not meet all their societal needs and that a European language is necessary for the transfer of ideas and technology, and for communication with the world at large."
+Rouchdy added that Arabic and French are constantly in conflict with one another, but that most Moroccans believe that the bilingualism of Arabic and French is the most optimal choice to allow for Morocco's development.

 French in art

 Within academic arts, French is the main language used.
 Academic art discourse had been conducted in French within a five decade period until 2010.
 Reviews of artwork and art journal articles mostly were published in French, while some newspaper coverage of gallery exhibits was in Arabic.
 Katarzyna Pieprzak, author of the 2010 book Imagined Museums: Art and Modernity in Postcolonial Morocco, attributes this to the fact that "modernist or academic visual art is a language that was learned in art schools in Europe, that the use of French reflects a desire to be heard and to participate in a Western-controlled international art sphere and market, and that audiences for both the museum and its artwork tend to be imagined as Francophone."
 French has been the main language of art museums in Morocco; the Oudaya Museum, a national art museum, had many object labels in Arabic and French, although the object histories were only available in French in 2010.